H1ghBre4k3r/tpi/README.md

 An small (and WIP) CLI for interacting with your local TuringPi 2 Cluster, written in Rust.

-## DISCLAIMER

-USE THIS SOFTWARE AT YOUR OWN RISK!
-I DO NOT TAKE ANY RESPONSIBILITY FOR DAMAGED HARDWARE.

 ### Prerequisites

 In order to be able to compile this software, you need an `armv7-unknown-linux-gnueabihf`-toolchain available on your system.
 To achieve that, first install the Rust target for that: